-You have a total of 30 votes you should cast overall.
-Think of it as if you were selecting the overall agenda of 25 sessions for your category.
-You can always reference the Suggested Topics List but you are not obligated to only vote for items on that list.
-Vote for what you think will make the best overall agenda.
+Each committee member has a total of 30 favorites to select.
+Think of it as if you were selecting the agenda of 25 sessions for your category.
+You can always reference the Suggested Topics List but you are not obligated to only select proposals from that list.
+Choose what you think will make the best agenda.

 - Login at nten.org with your usual account.
 It has been assigned the Session Advisory Role

-- 25 votes in your assigned category.
+- 25 favorites in your assigned category.
 You can reference this page if you need a reminder of your assigned category

-- 5 wild card votes that you can cast in any category (your assigned one or any of the other ones)
+- 5 wild card favoites that you can cast in any category (your assigned one or any of the other ones)

-The following is what we shared with the public during the proposal stage in terms of what elements the Session Advisory Committee would be using as a lens when reviewing during the voting stage.
+The following is the Session Advisory Committee review criteria.
+These criteria were shared with the public during the proposal stage.
 Your efforts go a long way to allowing us to create a balanced and inclusive agenda.

 - Is the proposal content of current interest or on an emerging topic?